-'''

 LBR -- DUPLICATE ENTRY POINT NAME "name" IN filename

-'''

-Description: An attempt was made to insert a module into a library file when both the insert module and a module in the library file have an identical entry point names.
+Description: An attempt was made to insert a module into a library file when the insert module and a module in the library file have identical entry point names.

 Suggested User Response: Determine if the specified input file is the correct file.
 If not, reenter the command line, specifying the correct input file.
-If the input file is the correct file, the user may delete the duplicate entry point from the library and try again.
+If the input file is the correct file, you can delete the duplicate entry point from the library and try again.

-'''

 LBR -- DUPLICATE MODULE NAME "name" IN filename

-'''